DanceJL/Dance.jl/README.md

 Note that when launching, Dance will add current dir as module import path.

 Should you require to load modules from other locations or run a custom startup script, once can add that by editing `dance.jl` as specified within file.

+## 7 - Running Dance Under Multi-processing Environment

+Dance can be run in multi-process environment via Julia Distributed package.

+To do so edit upper part of `dance.jl` as indicated in file.